7a6179657473/Seenya/README.md

 The current plan is for Seenya to be run as python cli, with future GUI plans.
 Seenya additionaly will be open source and remain that  way.

+# Is Seenya currently functional in any way?

+No